Adri6336/EnKryptos/README.md

 Download the file called EnKryptos-Lin.tar.gz.
 Extract it once downloaded.

-After extracting the tarball, cd into the extracted folder.
-Enter the command "./EnKryptos" to execute it.
+After extracting the tarball, go into the extracted folder.
+You should be able to simply enter the command "./EnKryptos" or double click the EnKryptos file to execute it on most distributions.
+If this doesn't work, open the terminal, cd into the folder entitled "EK-Data", and enter "./EnKryptos".

 # Using Enkryptos as a Script (Ultra Strength)